masamitsu-murase/quick_xor_hash/README.md

 This is a sample implementation of QuickXorHash in C++.

-This function is used by OneDrive for Business.
+This hash algorithm is used by OneDrive for Business.
 Please refer to [Microsoft page](https://docs.microsoft.com/ja-jp/onedrive/developer/code-snippets/quickxorhash).

 # License